arielherself/espresso/README.raw.md

 Listen to an abridged version of the subscriber-only briefing.

-<strong>America </strong>and <strong>China </strong>reached a landmark deal to enable American regulators to inspect audits of Chinese companies listed on its exchanges.
+<strong>America </strong>and <strong>China </strong>reached a deal to enable American regulators to inspect the audits of Chinese companies listed on American exchanges.
 The agreement, which comes after more than a decade of stalled talks, could prevent hundreds of US-listed [Chinese stocks](https://www.economist.com/graphic-detail/2020/07/22/chinas-newest-technology-stock-exchange-is-thriving-despite-the-pandemic) from being delisted for not making their books available for audit for three consecutive years.
 In August five Chinese state-owned companies said they would opt to delist.

 America’s Department of Justice unsealed the <strong>affidavit </strong>that authorised the search of <strong>Donald Trump’s</strong> Mar-a-Lago estate earlier this month.
 The heavily redacted version, written by an FBI special agent, claimed there was “probable cause” to believe that the former president had not returned [additional classified documents](https://www.economist.com/united-states/2022/08/10/the-raid-on-mar-a-lago-could-shake-americas-foundations), and that “evidence of obstruction” would be found at his home.